Developer: FreeStyle Games

 If you nail highlighted areas you can use Star Power, and your button on the turntable will turn red.
 When you activate this the game will crossfade for you, but the fatal flaw here is that if it ends in the middle of a fade and your slider isn’t in the right position it’ll kill your multiplier, so you have to babysit it anyways.
 One last feature is the ability to rewind back the track a little bit to add to your score, but this isn’t as neat as you think.
-While the elements are nailed there’s still a few issues.
+While the elements are nailed there are still a few issues.

 There’s no real way to express your creativity since the freestyle is so restricted.
 There’s no freestyle zone where you can scratch and crossfade at will.
 While the song selection is large a lot of the mixes are repetitive and grate on your nerves after a while.
 It feels more like quantity over quality here.
 You have big names like Eminem, Jay-Z, Grand Master Flash, Run DMC, and some other rock groups mixed in, but only a select few are worth playing multiple times.

 The game’s pretty customizable with lots of characters, skins, tables, stages, and all that good stuff so it makes you really want to try for five stars.
 Other than that the only thing is multiplayer which allows you to use a guitar controller on songs with rock bits.
 The game looks like any of the recent Guitar Hero games, but the price of admissions is pretty high.
 As of this review, the price has dropped almost double, but upon release, it was $130 and that’s pretty steep.
 I recommend DJ Hero even to people who don’t like rap music because there’s a lot of fun and skills to be honed here.